Last updated

 To load data into your Azure SQL database in the best (fast, and in the background) way possible, you will need a few things.

-An Azure Storage account and Storage account URL with:
+An and Storage account URL with:

 (Recommended) a separate container for Gravity to use